R2111 Living in a Material World. What is your patio made of?

 Types of materials for horizontal hard landscaping surfaces

-Now that we know what each of the horizontal hard landscaping features are and how they are used in the garden design, we select our materials for construction.
+Now that we know what each of the horizontal hard landscaping features are, and how they are used in the garden design, we select our materials for construction.

 If we were not studying for the RHS exam and we were choosing materials we would of course consider cost and aesthetics.
 However there is no point considering these for exam purposes as beauty is in the eye of the beholder and although you may think concrete flags are always cheaper than natural stone flags, this is not always the case.
-It is impossible to consistently allocate marks for cost and aesthetics so do not include these criteria when analysing the pros and cons of different materials.
+It is impossible to judge materials for cost and aesthetics so do not include these criteria when analysing the pros and cons of different materials.

 Selection of materials.
 When selecting materials for your horizontal feature think about: